JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 fib 10;; (* get the 10th Fibonacci number; 2^10 steps so don't make input too big! *)
 ```

 Nested conditionals as above are generally avoided in OCaml since they are not so readable.
-For example here is an easier to read `fib` using pattern match notation similar to Java/C `switch` you may have seen before that we will cover in detail later:
+For example here is an easier to read `fib` using pattern match notation similar to Java/C `switch` which we will cover in detail later:

 ```ocaml
 let rec fib = function